Course Outline

 Facilitate a dialogue and elicit feedback from your peers about what you presented.
 Take good notes or record the feedback on your phone so you can refer to it following the class.

-Reflect appreciatively and critically on feedback from your peers and your own critical reflection articulating your deepening self awareness about becoming a social worker.
-Record your analysis in your reflective journal (to be submitted on-line one week after the task is undertaken in class).
+Following the presentation, reflect appreciatively and critically on feedback from your peers and your own critical reflection articulating your deepening self awareness about becoming a social worker.
+Record your analysis in your reflective journal and submit to Canvas.
 You are not required to submit a power point presentation if you use one in your presentation.

 Criteria: